junghoon-vans/varst-action/CONTRIBUTING.md

 All of code should follow the [Shell Style Guide](https://google.github.io/styleguide/shellguide.html).
 If you don't know how to write shell scripts, please read the [Learn Linux Shell](https://learn.openwaterfoundation.org/owf-learn-linux-shell/)

+### Pull Request

+The title of the pull request should be the same as the title of the branch.
+If branch name is `feature/awesome-feature`, the title of the pull request should be `feat: awesome feature`.

 How to contribute
 ---